The Neuroscience of Yoga

 Here the neuroscience agrees with subjective reports of dhyana: it appears to be an effortless, relaxed state with reduced sympathetic nervous system activity.[21]
 Compared to dharana, less effort is required to keep the mind focused.
 Dhyana also pertains to enhanced perception.

-Finally, samadhi is the culmination of yogic meditative achievement, a joyful unification of mind.
+Finally, samadhi is the culmination of yogic meditation achievement, a joyful unification of mind.
 It has been described that subject and object merge into a singular flow of experience.
 Samadhi in the yogic traditions is an advanced state (actually further divided into three stages of absorption).
 There have been few scientific studies on its neural correlates.[22]
 Scientists might be hard-pressed to find yogis both willing and capable of entering this state of consciousness while rigged to an EEG or crammed into a noisy fMRI machine.

 One study on an experienced Buddhist monk found that samadhi appeared to activate his dopamine reward system, which matches the subjective feelings of bliss from such high levels of concentration.[23]
 We might hypothesize that yogic samadhi would produce similar dopaminergic results.
 However, the point of samadhi is not to gain temporary bliss but rather self-transcendent liberation (kaivalya or moksha).

-Summary: Yoga and Your Brain
+Summary: Neuroscience of Yoga and Your Brain

 Yoga has always been a personal, inner exploration.
 Nonetheless, objective scientific measurements can add validity and elucidate mechanisms of the practice.